-He currently works alongside Sue Willman, Emily Soothill and Clare Hayes representing clients in both judicial review and civil damages claims against the state in a number of areas, in particular asylum support, actions against public authorities, unlawful detention, discrimination and human rights.
-He is particularly focussed on judicial review claims concerning the mistreatment of asylum seekers in the UK through false imprisonment or placement at mass military accommodation sites.
+He has represented clients in both judicial review and civil damages claims against the state in a number of areas, in particular asylum support, trafficking, actions against public authorities, unlawful detention, discrimination and human rights.
+He is particularly focused on judicial review claims concerning the mistreatment of asylum seekers in the UK through false imprisonment or placement at mass military accommodation sites.
+His cases include challenging unlawful NRM trafficking decisions.
+He is experienced in working with vulnerable individuals and is passionate about helping them overturn unlawful or discriminatory state decisions.

-He is also interested in assisting torture survivors use law and policy such as “Magnitsky” style sanctions regime to seek accountability and justice against persons involved in torture.
+He is also interested in assisting survivors of torture to use law and policy such as “Magnitsky” style sanctions regime to seek accountability and justice against persons involved in torture.
 He is known for his initiative, commitment, efficiency and determination.
-He can advise in both Arabic and English, and is able to advise on Legal Aid and alternative litigation funding options.
+He can advise in both Arabic and English and is able to advise on Legal Aid and alternative litigation funding options.

-He joined Deighton Pierce Glynn in March 2017 before accepting a position as a Paralegal and then completing his training contract with the firm and qualifying as a Solicitor.
-He trained with Sue Willman, working on a range of complex and high profile human rights and social justice litigation.
+Ahmed joined Deighton Pierce Glynn in March 2017 before accepting a position as a Paralegal and then completing his training contract with the firm and qualifying as a Solicitor.
+He trained with Sue Willman, working on a range of complex and high-profile human rights, and social justice litigation.

-Prior to joining Deighton Pierce Glynn, Ahmed worked in non-profit organisations in the wake of the Arab Spring, and helped se up an NGO focused on advocating for human rights in the Gulf.
+Prior to joining Deighton Pierce Glynn, Ahmed worked in non-profit organisations in the wake of the Arab Spring and helped set up an NGO focused on advocating for human rights in the Gulf.

 R (NB and Others) v SSHD [2021] EWHC 1489, [2021] 4 WLR 92: Judicial review successfully challenging the legality of conditions at Napier Barracks and the Defendant’s system for allocating asylum seekers to barracks accommodation.